pallavi-676/Quiz/README.md

 Python Quiz Game
 Overview
-This is a Python-based quiz game inspired by KBC (Kaun Banega Crorepati).
+This is a Python-based quiz game inspired by KBC.
 The game asks multiple-choice questions, tracks your score, and provides instant feedback on your answers.​

 Features
 Multiple-choice questions